0yazeed/Design-of-a-Robot-Motors-Robot-Eye-and-Efficient-Charger/controlling robot motors using L298N+/README.md

 ### Implementation Steps

-At first i connect the arduino and L298N ports as follow:
+At first, I connect the Arduino and L298N ports as following:
 | Arduino     | L298N |
 | ---      | ---       |
 | 13       | Enaple A  |